ovh/docs/pages/platform/logs-data-platform/ldp_tail/guide.en-gb.md

 It's also possible to replay a given time window in the past.

-To proceed, give the begin & end as uri query parameter.
+To proceed, give the begin & end as uri query parameter. begin and end must be in [Unix timestamp format](https://en.wikipedia.org/wiki/Unix_time){.external}.

 Sample: